Tips for Meeting Autistic Students' Educational Needs

 Since children with ASD have unique problems that other students usually don't face, educators need to adopt unique pedagogical approaches in order to reach them.
 In the following section, our experts weighed in with advice about what teachers can do to create the best environments in which students with autism may learn.

+- Appeal to ASD students' visual nature.
 “Generally, children with autism are visual learners,” Leichtweisz says.
 “Having pictures, especially when transitioning between activities, will help children with autism respond more independently.”

+- Provide structure.
 “Children with autism respond well to structure,” Leichtweisz says.
 “Providing specific routines and keeping them in place whenever possible will help children participate fully in activities.”

+- Give students space for sensory reactions to the environment.
 “All children with autism engage in sensory behaviors or stereotypy,” Leichtweisz explains.
 “This can look like hands flapping, focusing on parts of objects such as spinning wheels, making loud and repetitive noises, jumping up and down and many other behaviors.
-Having places in the room where children with autism can go to cool down when these behaviors occur can help ease both their frustration and the teacher’s a great deal.
+Having places in the room where children with autism can go to cool down when these behaviors occur can help ease both their frustration and the teacher's a great deal.
 Some examples of items to have in this area include bean bags, pillows, Play-Doh, squishy balls or fidget spinners.”

+- Adopt strategies to reduce students' anxiety.
 “Provide [the student with a] warning of any changes to the routine or switch in activity,” Lisbon says.
 “This may be a visual or verbal cue that the teacher and student have established in advance so as not to draw attention to the child with ASD when compared to neurotypical peers.
 Also, allow the student to avoid certain competitive activities that he or she may not like or understand to reduce anxiety or anger outbursts.”

+- Cater language to the student.
 “Use language that is clear and unambiguous,” Lisbon advises.
 “Idioms and sarcasm are difficult for students with ASD to process, so do not use them when teaching these students.”

+- Help with social situations.
 “Protect the child with ASD from teasing during unstructured time and provide peers with some awareness of the unique needs of children on the spectrum in general,” says Lisbon.

 This page on the Autism Speaks site provides information for parents on numerous products that help keep children safe.
 Some of the resources listed include protective head gear, identification cards, medical bracelets and seat belt guards.